samid737/scrambledev/_posts/2018-03-04-auto-manoeuvring.md

 The autopilot control system currently implements an all purpose [PID controller](https://www.npmjs.com/package/node-pid-controller), so I put my focus on utilizing the PID.

 The altitude controller keeps the aircraft steady at some height and controls the $$\boldsymbol{y}$$ of the aircraft.
-If you rethink this in terms of Bezier curves, then the altitude controller forces the aircraft follow a horizontal line, which is A bezier curve with control points:
+If you rethink this in terms of Bezier curves, then the altitude controller forces the aircraft follow a horizontal line, which is Aa bezier curve with control points:

 $$\boldsymbol{P_0 = (x_0, y_0), P_1 = (x_1, y_0), P_2 = (x_1, y_0),P_3= (x_3, y_0)}$$